open-sauced/docs/docs/contributing/technical/resolve-merge-conflicts.md

 git fetch upstream
 ```

-3. See the differences between your branch and the OpenSauced main branch
+3. See the differences between your branch and the OpenSauced main branch.

 ```bash
 git diff <your-branch> upstream/main
 ```

-**NOTE**: Some of the OpenSauced repositories will use `main` for the main branch while others like the [app repository](https://github.com/open-sauced/app), will use `beta` for the main branch name.
+**Note**: Some of the OpenSauced repositories will use `main` for the main branch while others, like the [app repository](https://github.com/open-sauced/app), will use `beta` for the main branch name.

 ![git diff output review conflicts](../../../static/img/contributing-resolve-merge-conflicts-review-conflicts.png)